Saranshb/SQL-advance-analytics-project/README.md

 ## 📊 Data Model

-The following diagram represents the structure of the data used in this project:
+This diagram shows the data model used for the analysis, where a central fact table (sales) is connected to customer and product dimension tables.

 ![Data Model](data_model.png)